-Brokerage commission fees associated with transactions in the Applied Materials, Inc. Common Stock Fund under the Plan (the Stock Fund) are paid by Plan participants who transact in the Stock Fund.
-Total administrative expenses, comprised primarily of brokerage commission and participant loan fees, paid directly from Plan assets amounted to \$468,714 and \$419,610 in 2008 and 2007, respectively.
+Brokerage commission fees associated with transactions in the Stock Fund are paid by Plan participants who transact in the Stock Fund.
+Total administrative expenses paid directly from Plan assets amounted to \$490,550 and \$468,714 in 2009 and 2008, respectively.
 These fees are insignificant to these financial statements, and are therefore reported as withdrawals.
 Other brokerage commissions and other charges incurred in connection with investment transactions under the Plan are paid from Plan assets and are included as a reduction in investment income.